-General Course Description: In this course, we will examine the relationships among the brain, endocrine systems, and behavior.
-We will study the effects of hormones on development and differentiation of the brain and on puberty, sexuality, aggression, and stress.
+General Course Description: In this course, we will examine the relationships between the brain, the endocrine systems, and behavior.
+We will study the effects of hormones on development and differentiation of the body and the brain.
+We will be discussing interactions between hormones and behavior, especially in the context of puberty, sexuality, parenting behaviors, aggression and stress.

 Required Text: An Introduction to Behavioral Endocrinology by Randy J Nelson, 3rd edition is required.
 Please notify me immediately if you have difficulty obtaining the text from the bookstore.
-(2 copies of the text are on reserve in the Knight Library)
+(A copy of the text is on reserve in the Knight Library)